mitel/emcday2015/README.markdown

 Change dir into dist/cf and push it to the cloud with `cf push`

-Open a browser to the web address.
+Open a browser (better be Chrome or Safari) to the web address.

 ## Presenting, concepts & PDF export